July 22, 2024

 Takashi has said that, with Yudemen, he was learning as he went.
 Hosono has called his Yudemen songs practice runs.
 Ohtaki was busy stretching his mimetic muscles, emulating Stephen Stills on some songs and Neil Young on others.
 And Suzuki was busy just having a blast.
 Everyone was focused on craft, and didn't expect the album to be as influential or controversial as it was.
 And certainly nobody expected to make a timeless masterpiece the following year.
 Nowadays, Takashi talks about Kazemachi Roman with amused regret: "I would've liked to mess around more before making an album that good.
 We were all surprised by how good it was... too good."

 Yudemen is the sound of unfettered messing around.
 It's rough and can be awkward, but it's energized by the excitement of four young musicians in a recording studio, two of them for the first time.
-They all believed in the band they had formed, and eager to discover what they could create together.
+They all believed in the band they had formed, and were eager to discover what they could create together.

 The Zoo of the Ghosts (Hosono/Matsumoto), which opens Side B, is typical of that spirit.